I have been growing less patient lately.

 Well, I guess I can drink coffee with grass-fed butter in it, but that’s disgusting.
 So, I choose not to.
 The rest of the things I just listed are personal non-starters.

 I need a solid eight hours of sleep more often than not.
 I know myself.
-I can caffeine through a day or two without enough shut-eye.
+Sure, I can caffeine through a day or two without enough shut-eye.
 But eventually, the caffeine won’t work, and I’ll start using nouns as verbs.
 Also, in a move that’s good fun for everyone, I’ll snap like Bilbo Baggins catching a side-eyed glimpse of the Ring.

 Knowing this key fact about myself, I try to give the Shire the gift of a well-rested me.